Everything you need to know about smart lockers

 How does a smart locker work?

-Scenario: Busy mail center of an enterprise, government agency or university campus
+Scenario: Busy mail center of an enterprise, government agency or university/college campus

 - Smart locker operator receives parcels from carrier and scans their barcodes to capture all package details in the smart locker’s integrated tracking system.